 Besides no adjacent free space, here are some other causes for extend volume greyed out in disk management.

-Or you may delete volume next to the target partition to make some spare free space.
+Delete volume which is next to the target partition to make some unallocated space.

 Video - how to shrink partition, delete partition to enable extend volume